tenondvpn/shardora/README.md

 # Shardora
-      A Dynamic Blockchain Sharding System with Seamless and Efficient Shards Reconfiguration
+      A Dynamic Blockchain Sharding System with Resilient and Seamless Shard Reconfiguration

 # Quick Start
 ## Requirements